 Don’t get me wrong, I am not selling any trading system here.
 Before I go into the main point, I am thinking of sharing some of my new findings of Tradestation.

 With the help of some functions in Tradestation, I am able to fire basket orders for execution automatically.
 Well, good findings, but, now it is not the time for me to utilize it.
-Anyway, It is useful to Asian trader like me, who trades in the middle of the night.
-I can always replace the order function with Alert, just to wake me up when opportunity appears.
+Anyway, It is useful to Asian traders like me, who trades in the middle of the night.
+I can always replace the order function with Alert, just to wake me up when an opportunity appears.

 You can’t have something which is ambiguous.
 You gotta tell the program what it should do.
-I have no problem with coding, but I was stopped couple of times when programming my trading system.
-I have realized that I have been making too much assumptions and judgments when I was making dummy trades.
+I have no problem with coding, but I was stopped a couple of times when programming my trading system.
+I have realized that I have been making too many assumptions and judgments when I was making dummy trades.

 For example, “we want the price pull back to the area near 20-EMA”.
 Fine.
 How “near” is considered near?
 1 tick, 2 ticks or 5 ticks away from 20-EMA?
 Another example, “We want to enter the trade above a narrow range bar”.
 Excellent idea.
 But how “narrow” is considered as narrow?
 One more example, “When the price is trending up, I would go long” , Cool.
-Hey, What do you mean by trend up?

 Here are some suggestion to evaluate if you really have a set of real trading rules for your system.
 You don’t have to do the boring coding.
 Instead, I would suggest trying to write out Pseudocode of your system.
 For example, a simple moving average crossover system should look like something like this

 If 5-EMA crosses above 20-EMA then if High-Low <=1.5 points and (low-20-EMA)<=2 ticks then Buy next at high +1 Tick.
 Stop loss at low - 1 Tick end end

 (The code above is for illustration purpose, you will go burst trading that)